-SVCN is committed to supporting equity, justice, inclusion, and the opportunity to thrive, for all.
+SVCN is committed to supporting racial equity, justice, inclusion, and the opportunity to thrive, for all.
 SVCN recognizes that existing systems of power give privilege and access to resources and lead to inequities, including race-based inequities, and oppression.
 This is true in nonprofit organizations as it is in other institutions.
 We commit to using diversity, equity, and inclusion values and practices in our business and to bring awareness of and capacity to embrace and effectuate those values in our nonprofit alliance.
 We also pledge to champion these values in public and private-sector arenas.

 Our Understanding of Equity Terms